Leading by example

 Jenaia says understanding the theory behind marketing and being able to apply it directly in her roles has really helped with her confidence and ability to succeed.

-“Everything I learn, I take back and apply straight away.
+“Everything I learned, I was able to apply straight away.
 Upskilling and understanding the theory has really helped me when it comes to not only my confidence but pitching my ideas.
 I think it is also knowing the language of marketing – it is now instilled in me and I can speak it when I am talking to clients or in the boardroom.
 It’s definitely this that has helped me the most being more confident in what I do.”

-“Now I can say – I am a Marketing Specialist in the financial services sector and that is all I focus on doing.
-I have a number of clients I am working with and when I initially approached them, they were really responsive.
-It’s been a nice transition from being made redundant to contracting.
-Also, now I get to work from home and take my son to school each day and pick him up which is great.
-I am also focusing on finishing my studies.
+“At the time, I could say I was a Marketing Specialist in the financial services sector and that was my focus.
+I had a number of clients I worked with and when I initially approached them, they were really responsive.
+It was a nice transition from being made redundant to contracting.
+Also, it meant too that I could work from home and take my son to school each day and pick him up which was great.
+I was able to focus on finishing my studies."

 The flexible nature of Open Polytechnic’s online learning was the best option for Jenaia enabling her to study around her work and family commitments.

 “It’s always a juggling act being a Mum, working and studying.
-Time is always against you, but I try to balance out my day and as long as I can get a couple of hours study in, usually at the end of the day, it’s not such a struggle when it comes to the end of trimester and trying to put in all your assessments.”
+Time is always against you, but I tried to balance out my day and as long as I could get a couple of hours study in, usually at the beginning of the day, it wasn't such a struggle when it came to the end of trimester and trying to submit my assessments.”

-Jenaia says, the way the study materials are set out makes it easy to access and learn at anytime.
-“I love the online format, it's fantastic.
-Even if you just have half an hour, you can go and do some reading.”
+Jenaia says, the way the study materials were set out made it easy to access and learn at anytime.
+“I loved the online format, it's fantastic.
+Even if I just had half an hour, I could go and do some reading.”

-“I plan to continue studying towards a Graduate Diploma in Strategic Management, because I love leading a team.
-I believe having both marketing and management behind me will give me a solid footing for reaching my goal over the next few years to hopefully become a marketing leader in a financial services corporate.”
+“I chose the Graduate Diploma in Strategic Management, because I love leading a team.
+I believed having both marketing and management behind me would give me a solid footing for reaching my goal to become a marketing leader in a financial services corporate.”

 Jenaia is also passionate about raising financial literacy in New Zealand, with a particular focus on equality for women and Māori.